arthi2900/app1/docs/prd.md

 #### 8.5.2 Principal Access Rules
 - Can view all question papers created by teachers in their school
-- Can filter by teacher name
-- Can view detailed analytics for all teachers
+- Can filter by teacher name\n- Can view detailed analytics for all teachers
 - Can export and print any paper
 - Cannot edit or delete papers created by teachers
 - Can view paper details and question content